smithy-lang/smithy-rs/design/src/rfcs/rfc0027_endpoints_20.md

 }
 ```

-All Smithy services that have the `@endpointRuleSet` trait applied to the service shape will code generate a default
+All Smithy services that have the `@endpointRules` trait applied to the service shape will code generate a default
 endpoint resolver implementation.
 The default endpoint resolver **MUST** be public, so that customers can delegate to it
 if they wish to override the endpoint resolver.